ds-ms2soft/aspclassiccompiler/aspclassiccompiler/Readme_DS_.txt

 need to preserve comments, currently they look striped. strip extra blank lines?

 Real process:
 -Parse everything to find all include files. use a full canonical path to identify them.
 -Transpile all the includes.
 I need to know they are includes because I'd probably render them differently.
 Possibly as classes?
 Or maybe a partial view?
 That needs discovery.
--Then transpile all the files, referencing the include files some how
+-Then transpile all the files, referencing the include files some how -Replace MS2.Session with Session.
+-Some include files we'll want to NOP, some will map just to code functions (static usings?)
+ADO mapping:

+main use is via a DataConn variable, which is an ADODB.Connection object also creates ADODB.Command and ADODB.Recordset objects.
+We could text replace those with adapter objects.

+next steps:
+find out how many include files we have categorize the include files start making MS2 specific overloads. make a proxy for ADODB convert a more complex page, find the other bits that are missing. copy a bunch of *.asp pages to my machine (or is that bad)? what is a good proof of concept? tdetail.asp is the hardest/best.

+for an include file:
+make a class that has methods, fields and a render content method.
+Subs that render content need to be converted to return content and callers updated to render it.
+	How do I do that?